michellmbogo/elegant-styles/README.md

 -Detailed Movie Information: Each movie page displays runtime, showtimes, available tickets, and a synopsis.

-Dynamic Ticket Availability: Real-time updates on the number of tickets available for each movie.
+-Dynamic Ticket Availability: Real-time updates on the number of tickets available for each movie.
 Secure Ticket Purchase: A streamlined process for booking tickets with a single click.
 Responsive Design: Fully optimized for desktop, tablet, and mobile devices.